-Documentation After an Absence (All Grade Levels)
+Documentation after an Absence (All Grade Levels)

 When a student is absent from school, the student-upon arrival or return to school-must bring a note signed by the parent that describes the reason for the absence.
 A note signed by the student, even with the parent's permission, will not be accepted unless the student is age 18 or older or is an emancipated minor under state law.
 A phone call from the parent may be accepted, but the district reserves the right to require a written note.
-Documentation must be provided within 5 school days after the absent or the absence will remain unexcused.

 The campus will document in its attendance records for the student whether the absence is considered by the district to be excused or unexcused.

-Please note that, unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.
+Note: Unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.

-Doctor's Note After an Absence for Illness (All Grade Levels)
+Doctor's Note after an Absence for Illness (All Grade Levels)

-Upon return to school, a student absent for more than three (3) consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
+Within 3 days of returning to school, a student absent for more than 3 consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
 Otherwise, the student's absence may be considered unexcused and, if so, would be considered to be in violation of compulsory attendance laws.

-Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student's absence from school in order to determine whether the absence or absences will be excused or unexcused.
+Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student's absence from school to determine whether the absence or absences will be excused or unexcused.

-[See policy FEC(LOCAL).]
+[See policy FEC (LOCAL).]